pabloxio/go-webterm/README.md

-# go-term: Terminal over the Browser
+# go-webterm: Terminal over the Browser

-go-term is a [xterm.js](https://xtermjs.org/) Go backend for learning (and fun!) purposes
+go-webterm is a [xterm.js](https://xtermjs.org/) Go backend for learning (and fun!) purposes

 ## Requirements